-4. Understand functional groups, 4.1 Describe the concept of a functional group.

-naming organic compounds and 4.2 Convert between molecular, structural and

-isomerism skeletal formulae of compounds with no

-more than ten carbons in length.

-4.3 Use the IUPAC nomenclature rules to

-name the following simple organic

-compounds: alkanes, alkenes, alcohols,

-aldehydes, ketones, carboxylic acids,

-esters and arenes (one benzene ring with

-one or more simple substituents).

-4.4 Interpret and use the general, structural,

-and skeletal formulae of the following

-classes of compound: alkanes, alkenes

-and simple arenes; haloalkanes; alcohols;

-aldehydes and ketones; carboxylic acids,

-esters and acyl chlorides.

-4.5 Explain that stereoisomers are isomers

-that have the same molecular formula but

-differ in structural formulae (a different

-1.0 spatial arrangement of their atoms).

-4.6 Understand that geometric isomers are

-stereoisomers where there is a lack of

-C-C

-47 Explain that these isomers are labelled cis

-and trans dependent on whether the

-substitutes are on the same or different

-sides of the $C=C$

-4.8 Recognise that optical isomers are non-

-superimposable mirror images of

-asymmetric molecules and are referred to

-as chiral molecules or enantiomers.

-4.9 Explain how isomers can often have very

-different physical or chemical properties

-from each other.

-5 Understand ergenie ergthesie 5 4 Decompion and use different types of

-5. Understand organic synthesis 5.1.
-Recognise and use different types of

-reactions aubstitution addition alimination

-substitution, addition, emmination,

-reduction

-52 Devise synthetic routes with no more than

-0.2. three steps from a given reactant to a final

-nroduct

-53 Deduce the reactions that compounds can

-0.0. undergo by looking at their structures
+4 Hadanatan difusa Canalanas na 4.1 Describe the consent of a few discrete and annual 4.
+Understand functional groups, naming organic compounds and isomerism Describe the concept of a functional group.
+Convert between molecular, structural and skeletal formulae of compounds with no more than ten carbons in length.
+4.3 Use the IUPAC nomenclature rules to name the following simple organic compounds: alkanes, alkenes, alcohols, aldehydes, ketones, carboxylic acids, esters and arenes (one benzene ring with one or more simple substituents).
+4.4 Interpret and use the general, structural, and skeletal formulae of the following classes of compound: alkanes, alkenes and simple arenes; haloalkanes; alcohols; aldehydes and ketones; carboxylic acids, esters and acyl chlorides.
+4.5 Explain that stereoisomers are isomers that have the same molecular formula but differ in structural formulae (a different spatial arrangement of their atoms).
+4.6 Understand that geometric isomers are stereoisomers where there is a lack of rotation around one of the bonds mostly a C=C. 4.7 Explain that these isomers are labelled cis and trans dependent on whether the substitutes are on the same or different sides of the C=C. 4.8 Recognise that optical isomers are non- superimposable mirror images of asymmetric molecules and are referred to as chiral molecules or enantiomers.
+4.9 Explain how isomers can often have very different physical or chemical properties from each other.
+5. Understand organic synthesis reactions 5.1.
+Recognise and use different types of reaction in organic synthesis including substitution, addition, elimination, condensation, hydrolysis, oxidation and reduction.
+5.2.
+Devise synthetic routes, with no more than three steps, from a given reactant to a final product.
+5.3.
+Deduce the reactions that compounds can undergo by looking at their structures.